Overview | Purpose | Background | Process | Get involved | FAQs

-- Will continue public consultations to generate further stakeholder input
+- Continued public consultations to generate further stakeholder input

-- Will begin drafting of core plan components and recommendations iteratively alongside feedback
+- Began drafted core plan recommendations iteratively alongside feedback

 - Fall 2019:

-- 2020+: Will begin implementation of the first phases of the Climate and Energy Action Plan
+- 2020+: Will continue approval approcess and begin implementation of the first phases of the Climate and Energy Action Plan

 Advancing climate action on campus will take involvement of all students and employees.
 Consultations will be conducted at various stages through the process to provide an opportunity for input and feedback.
 We encourage you to share your ideas.